About EV Society

 We value Integrity, Diversity and Passion.
 Our message must be delivered with optimism, enthu-siasm, and honesty.
 The merits of electric vehicles sell themselves once understood, and do not require high-pressure sales tech-niques.

 Through collaboration we will band together to help inspire and educate our community on the benefits of electric mobility.
 Together we are greater than the sum of our parts!

 Stephen received an HBA in Communications Studies from Brock University in 1994.
 As a cleantech consultant, he managed over 200 electric vehicle charging infrastructure projects across Canada.
-He is the past Vice-President for the personal rapid-transit company Shweeb-Can, and the former Canadian Director of Sales and Marketing for Zero Motorcycles.
-He served as the Director of Communications and Marketing at the McMaster University Institute for Automotive Research and Technology (MacAUTO).
-He has worked with utilities, government agencies, and municipalities to develop electric vehicle strategies and as Urban Active New Business Development Manager for General Motors Canada, where he led projects on eBikes, autonomous vehicles, and the Maven car sharing team.
-Stephen is a past board member of Electric Mobility Canada and the Founder/President of the Golden Horseshoe Electric Vehicle Association (GHEVA).
-Presently he works for Kia Canada as a district sales manager.
+He is the past Vice-President for a personal rapid-transit (PRT) start-up, and the former Director of Sales and Marketing for Zero Motorcycles.
+He served as the Director of Communications and Marketing at the McMaster University Institute for Automotive Research and Technology (MacAUTO) and has worked with utilities, government agencies, and municipalities to develop electric vehicle strategies.
+As Urban Active New Business Development Manager for General Motors Canada he led projects on eBikes, autonomous vehicles, and the Maven car sharing team.
+Stephen is a past board member with Electric Mobility Canada, a present board member with the Electric Vehicle Society and currently works for Kia Canada as a Eco Brand Business Development Manager.